 WSIA ’23: with greater power comes greater responsibility

-Record numbers of official delegates have descended on San Diego for the WSIA Annual Marketplace, and recent reports from ratings agencies and other commentators highlight the continued strong growth trajectory of a sector that is also broadly delivering bottom line performance.
+Record numbers of official delegates descended on San Diego for the WSIA Annual Marketplace last week, and reports from ratings agencies and other commentators highlighted the continued strong growth trajectory of a sector that is also broadly delivering bottom line performance.

-In its annual report on the US surplus lines market last week, AM Best noted that there had been a fifth straight year of double-digit growth, taking direct premiums written (DPW) in 2022 to a record $98.5bn.
+In its annual report on the US surplus lines market earlier this month, AM Best noted that there had been a fifth straight year of double-digit growth, taking direct premiums written (DPW) in 2022 to a record $98.5bn.

 That may be shy of the $100bn+ some had predicted, but the strong growth trajectory reported by state surplus lines stamping offices in the first eight months of 2023 means that the sector is on course to top the $115bn mark this year, and maybe even push beyond $120bn.

 Its share of the overall P&C market also continues to rise.
-In a separate report earlier this month, Fitch published figures showing that the E&S market represented nearly 9 percent of the total US P&C market last year, compared to just 5 percent only five years ago.
+In a separate report earlier this month, Fitch published figures showing that the E&S market represented nearly nine percent of the total US P&C market last year, compared to just five percent only five years ago.

 As a percentage of US commercial lines, the E&S market topped 20 percent for the first time in 2022, according data collated by AM Best.

 It is not just top-line growth that E&S carriers are delivering, however.

 The US domestic E&S market combined ratio of 91.1 percent beat the broader P&C combined ratio of 102.7 percent last year, again based on AM Best-compiled data.

 And Fitch forecasts that the E&S market will once again post an underwriting profit for 2023 and 2024.